+CRF funds may be used for emergency repairs.
 A mold inspection/remediation report is required for emergency repairs but not rent and mortgage assistance.
 Local governments can use their pool of current contractors to carry out rehabilitation work.
-The CRF program does not require multiple bids.
-However, these funds must comply with your local procurement policy.
-Contact your City or County procurement officer to determine the local requirements for procuring services.

 Though we are in hurricane season, mitigation improvements such as tree removal or shutters are not eligible improvements under emergency repair.
 The language in the CARES Act says that "necessary expenditures incurred due to the public health emergency with respect to Coronavirus Disease 2019 (COVID-19)."
 Mitigation improvements such as tree removal or shutter installation are not acceptable emergency repairs in this context.